Rcubes/website/content/author/admin/_index.md

 In my spare time I like to solve the Rubik's Cube (of course!! :stuck_out_tongue:), I average around 13 Seconds (by 2019-03) and play some Table Tennis .
 I'm a Big Fan of the Marvel Cinematic Universe (I haven't read any comics, I just like the Movies) and I really enjoyed [**Avengers: Endgame**](https://www.youtube.com/watch?v=JyGGLB542ks).

 My native Language is Spanish, so please forgive me for any Language aberration I can posibly write in the near future (I'm planning to have a Spanish Version too, but I'm still learning **Blogdown**).
-I'm happily married with Valentina since 2015 and ~~J.A.R.V.I.S~~ Jesus is my ~~co~~pilot.
+I'm happily married to Valentina since 2015 and ~~J.A.R.V.I.S~~ Jesus is my ~~co~~pilot.